Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

 some of file were not updated so thats why i updated those files and the missing covertype  was created in sql server

 6:46pm
-i created product files in repostory foldaer and created product database and added on sql server
+i created product files in repostory foldaer migrated it 20221123235909_AddProductToDb.cs and created product database and added on sql server

 7:14pm
 created the file name(covertype.controller) in controller and done some changes.

+7:30pm
+created view file of cover type in which index.cshtml and upsert.cshtml file created